-After years of anticipation and delays, North Korea’s much-discussed Wonsan-Kalma Beach Resort looks ready to open its doors.
+On June 24th 2025, After years of anticipation and delays, North Korea’s much-discussed Wonsan-Kalma Beach Resort has finally opened its doors.
 Satellite images from earlier this year, first noted by 38 North, show the final touches being put in place.
 Seating is set up along the beach and colourful furniture is in position at the water park.
-Construction has stopped, meeting the deadline set by Marshall Kim Jong Un back in July 2023.
-Now, with June well underway, the resort’s opening could be imminent.
+Construction has stopped then, meeting the deadline set by Marshall Kim Jong Un back in July 2023.

 This could mark a significant moment for North Korea’s tourism ambitions.
 While the country has struggled with border closures and the economic impact of the pandemic, Wonsan-Kalma could the silver bullet that at least starts the opening up process.